Alaska Partnership for Infrastructure Protection

 The goals of APIP are to improve collaboration and interoperability between the public (municipal, state & federal) and private sectors by implementing the following objectives:

 - Present, train, and recommend pertinent information and outreach to all membership entities such as: Information Sharing, Information Management, Continuity of Operations Planning (COOP), Cyber-Security Awareness, and Resource Management.

 - Conduct various types of exercises that highlight sector interdependencies.

-- Encourage information sharing and information management by CIKR stakeholders.
+- Encourage information sharing and increased threat awareness among Critical Infrastructure (CI) stakeholders.